 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);

--- Use the `NO_SIMPLIFY_LIMIT` hint to ensure that the original pagination logic is retained.
+-- Use the `NO_SIMPLIFY_LIMIT` Hint to ensure the original pagination logic remains unchanged.

 SELECT /*+no_simplify_limit*/ *